 The Name Sharda

 It evolved from Brahmi and was used in the vast region extending from Afghanistan to Delhi.
 Its alphabets had a remarkable resemblance with earlier Brahmi which was in use in the region.
 But several typical changes made it fit for a new name.

-The famous traveller Alberuni gave it a name of Siddha-matrika, as an invocation, Om Swasti Siddham, is used before the beginning of its alphabets.
-The practice of invocation is still followed on the occasion of yajoopavit sanskar or religious chord wearing ceremony, when a young student writes Sharda alphabets on a wooden plank or takhti.
+The famous traveler Alberuni gave it a name of Siddha-Matrika, as an invocation, Om Swasti Siddham, is used before the beginning of its alphabets.
+The practice of invocation is still followed on the occasion of Yajnopavit sanskara or religious chord wearing ceremony when a young student writes Sharda alphabets on a wooden plank or takhti.

 5. The Sharda Script

 In Northern India, the Western variants of the Gupta script appeared in 8th century AD and continued to evolve over the next centuries in the form of Nagari and Sharda script.
 These descendant scripts evolved into several modern scripts.

 The Sharada alphabets have a place of pride among the scripts of the Western Himalaya.
 It was also used in North Western Frontier Province, Afghanistan, Gandhara or the North-West Pakistan, Dardistan areas including Gilgit, Chilas, and Chitral; Jammu & Kashmir, Ladakh, Delhi, Himachal Pradesh and Punjab.
 It was a vital link to communicate ideas, knowledge, and culture among these states in medieval times as was done by Brahmi and Kharoshti in the ancient period.

 It has evolved from the North Western Brahmi and was used in an extensive area for several centuries.The epigraphs and literary records in Sharda script throw a light on the history and culture of the areas where it was used.